 Are you planning to deep-fry a turkey this year?
 While it's a tradition in many regions of the U.S., from the South to the Midwest, it is still a precarious cooking task.
 Our thoughts go out to the Houston family that, on the afternoon of Thanksgiving Day, saw their home engulfed in flames after an accident with the turkey fryer.

-The Eastex Fire Department posted the photos on Facebook on Thanksgiving evening, and they serve as a warning to those looking to deep fry their holiday birds all the way until Christmas.
+The Eastex Fire Department posted these cooking fire photos on Facebook on Thanksgiving evening, and they serve as a warning to those looking to deep fry their holiday birds all the way until Christmas.

 At approximately 13:13 D26, E16, L46, E46, TW26, Aldine D31, E11, T11, and Westfield E7 were dispatched to a...